1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 1775 Fire Engine given to Rugby by Henry Wilson.

-1783 Lawrence Sheriff’s 'Mansion House', the original school site, pulled down and four new almshouses were erected.
+1783 Lawrence Sheriff’s 'Mansion House', the original school site, pulled down and four additional almshouses were erected on the site.

-1791 William Butlin, draper of Rugby died aged 61.
-His widow, Ann, acquired the banking business of Samuel Clay in that year and traded as Ann Butlin & Son.
+1791 William Butlin, draper of Rugby died this year aged 61.
+His widow, Ann, acquired the banking business of Samuel Clay in that year and traded as A Butlin & Son.

 1792 Organ from Norton-by-Galby, Leicestershire, built by Bernard Smith, bought for £395 for Parish church.